alundgren/Irudd.Piploy/README.md

 - Git commit hook + minimal web server on the pi to receive the hook so we dont have to poll at all
 - Dashboard
 - Do we need: https://github.com/octokit/octokit.net ?
+- TODO: Make sure the name property is only a-z 0-9 - _ so we are safe for filesystems

 ## How a full workflow works